 Grade 3 – Recommended for people with some hiking experience and average fitness

 For these hikes, days may be up to 20km long, but you’ll find many under 10km.
 They are suitable for most ages and average fitness levels, but it’s suggested that you have some hiking experience.
-The tracks are well-formed and marked but may have short steep hill sections, steps and uneven ground.
+The tracks are well-formed and marked but may have short/medium steep hill sections, steps and uneven ground.
 In parts, there may be obstacles you need to go over or under.
-A person with low level fitness can particpate but may find it more challenging.
+A person with low level fitness can participate but may find it more challenging.

 Grade 4 – Recommended for experienced hikers and a reasonable level of fitness

 A grade 4 hike is likely to have most days over 15 km, includes rough ground and very steep sections.
 These trails are suggested for people with experience hiking.
 They may be any length, but physically more demanding .
 A reasonable level of fitness and unrestricted movement will be required.